-Ian’s heart skipped when he thought Kate was fighting tears, but she turned back to him, eyes dry, voice steady, and said, “I’m sorry, Ian.
+Ian’s heart skipped when he thought she might be hiding tears, but she turned back to him, eyes dry, voice steady, and said, “I’m sorry, Ian.
 I realize this is painful.”

 “A couple of contracts can’t fix us.”
 Then Kate surprised him by taking his hand.

-Normally, Ian would have loved her touch, but the sympathy coming through her fingers made him shrink more.
+Normally, Ian would have loved her touch, but the sympathy coming through her fingers shrank him more.
 He pulled away.
 “Kate, don’t make this rash decision.
-Let’s sleep on it.
-We’ll talk tomorrow.”
+Let’s sleep on it and decide tomorrow.”

-“I’ve already slept on it many nights.
-I’m so sorry to have to hurt you this way.
-But I know someday we’ll look back and agree that it was the best possible decision.”
+“Sleep hasn’t changed my mind for many nights.
+I’m sorry to have to hurt you this way.
+But I know someday we’ll look back and agree that we made the best possible decision.”

 “We aren’t making this decision, you are!”
-Ian said, anger rushing in to replace shock.
+Ian said, anger rushing in to replace his shock.